 30 | On average, a 10% higher base pay is associated with a 1.5% higher chance that a worker will stay at the company for their next role — a statistically significant effect.10

-There are many options to choose from when thinking about where to invest your recruiting dollars and allocate your employer branding resources.
+There are many options to choose from when thinking about where to allocate your employer branding resources.
 Glassdoor, with its unique combination of reviews, job listings and employer branding tools, is a top destination for job seekers and employers alike.
 These stats will show you why.

 34 | The breakdown of Glassdoor UK users’ years of experience is as follows:14